Safety Letter – Take-off Emergency

-As a South African flying school it is our responsibility to instil safety conscious habits in all our students.
+As a South African flying school it is our responsibility to instill safety conscious habits in all our students.

 Let’s take a particular scenario: You’re a flight academy student lined up on the runway, the pre-departure checklists is complete, you’re ready to do some hour building towards your commercial pilot license.
 You’ve confirmed the runway is long enough, that you’ve sufficient fuel, the weather is within your personal limits and all NOTAM’s have been checked.